bstillitano/homebridge-actron-neo/README.md

 ---
 During development of the plugin I noticed that the Neo API occasionally fails to service a request from its backend and responds with a 504 (i think this is what causes the Neo iPhone app to be particularity awful to use).
 Waiting a second or two and retrying seems to reliably allow you to move past the error and carry on.
 I also noted that on occasion the Neo service will misbehave and return a range of 5xx errors (primarily 504 and 503).
 For this reason the plugin will retry three times on a 5xx status with a wait time of three seconds between retries.
 If the maximum number of retires is exceeded you will see the following Info message logged to the Homebridge log file.

-`Maximum retries exceeded -> ActronAir Neo API returned a server side error: http status code = 5xx`
+`Maximum retries exceeded -> Actron Neo API returned a server side error: http status code = 5xx`

 Generally these errors will resolve after time and things will keep on running.
-This error handling was improved to prevent the plugin terminating and allow for a graceful recovery once the Neo API starts responding normally again.
+From version 1.1.0 this error handling was improved to prevent the plugin terminating and allow for a graceful recovery once the Neo API starts responding normally again.

 #### All other non-200
 ---